Purdue vs. Marquette College Basketball Predictions & Picks - November 22

 Purdue vs. Marquette Predictions & Picks: Spread, Total - November 22

-Wednesday's contest between the Purdue Boilermakers (5-0) and Marquette Golden Eagles (5-0) going head-to-head at SimpliFi Arena at Stan Sheriff Center has a projected final score of 75-70 (according to our computer prediction) in favor of Purdue, who is listed as a slight favorite by our model.
-The game will start at 5:00 PM ET on November 22.
+Wednesday's contest between the Purdue Boilermakers (5-0) and the Marquette Golden Eagles (5-0) at SimpliFi Arena at Stan Sheriff Center has a projected final score of 74-70 based on our computer prediction, with Purdue coming out on top.
+Tipoff is at 5:00 PM on November 22.

-According to our computer prediction, Purdue should cover the spread, which currently sits at 3.5.
-The two teams are projected to go over the 141.5 over/under.
+According to our computer prediction, Purdue projects to cover the 3.5-point spread in its matchup versus Marquette.
+The total has been set at 140.5, and the two sides are projected to exceed it.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!